Dominican Republic turns back cruise ship amid virus fears

-SANTO DOMINGO, Dominican Republic (AP) — The Dominican Republic turned back a cruise ship carrying 1,500 people on Thursday because eight of those aboard showed potential symptoms of the Covid-19 virus, officials announced.
+SANTO DOMINGO, Dominican Republic (AP) — A cruise ship heading to the Dominican Republic to disembark hundreds of passengers after a 14-day tour was searching for a new port on Friday after being turned away by officials worried that eight of those aboard showed signs of possible coronavirus infection, officials announced.

-A joint statement by the Public Health Ministry and Port Authority said that the captain of the Braemar reported four Filipinos, two British citizens and two U.S. citizens were under medical observation for symptoms such as fever, coughing, or breathing difficulty.
+A joint statement by the Public Health Ministry and Port Authority said the captain of the Braemar reported four Filipinos, two British citizens and two U.S. citizens were under medical observation after displaying COVID-19 illness symptoms such as fever, coughing, or breathing difficulty.

+Fred.
+Olsen Cruise Lines said in an emailed statement that it had reported “a small number of influenza-like cases on board.
+Our medical team has now advised that they are all feeling better.
+No guests or crew are, or have been, displaying symptoms that are considered to be consistent with those of coronavirus.”

+Officials said the ship was carrying 1,128 passengers and 384 crew members.
+The cruise line said it was “awaiting advice on the next steps” and “liaising with a number of airlines to secure onward travel for guests.”

-“We have ordered that it returns to its destination,” Public Health Minister Rafael Sánchez Cárdenas said, indicating that passengers and crew were among those ill.
-He said the ship already had been barred by another port.
+The Dominican Republic’s public health minister, Rafael Sánchez Cárdenas, said the ship already had been barred by another port, which he did not specify.

-The ship, carrying 1,128 passengers and 384 crew members, is operated by Fred Olsen Cruise Lines, which did not immediately respond to an email seeking comment.
+Meanwhile, passengers on another vessel at the Mexican island of Cozumel faced yet another day on board after their ship was turned away from ports in Grand Cayman and Jamaica.

-The MSC Meraviglia, turned away by two nations due to fears of the virus outbreak, docked at Mexico’s Caribbean island of Cozumel on Thursday and President Andrés Manuel López Obrador said passengers would be allowed to disembark,
+The MSC Meraviglia docked at Cozumel on Thursday.
+Mexican President Andrés Manuel López Obrador said passengers would be allowed to disembark.

+The two were identified as a 27-year-old male crew member from the Philippines and a 30-year-old female passenger from France.

+MSC said in a statement that the two passengers were now symptom-free and the ship would remain in Cozumel.
+Assuming clearance to disembark is given, passengers would be free to tour Cozumel through the end of Friday.

-The cruise line had expressed frustration with the rejections, which came after it reported one crew member from the Philippines was sick with common seasonal flu.
-It said no passengers had shown evidence of the Covid-19 virus.
+The cruise line had expressed frustration with the rejections, which came after it reported the crew member was sick with common seasonal flu.

 “We cannot act with discrimination,” he said.
 “Imagine if a ship arrived and it wasn’t even allowed to dock, and they were told, ‘Keep going on your way, see where you can dock.’
 That is inhuman.”